Apostille Convention: Background

 Legalisation of a Canadian document for use in the Netherlands (before Canada acceded to the Apostille Convention).
 This document was certified by the Canadian Department of Foreign Affairs and International Trade and subsequently by the Embassy of the Netherlands in Canada.

 Apostille issued by the U.S. state of Alabama.
 This apostille is sufficient to certify the document for any state where the Apostille Convention is in force.

 Many states require the verification of the authenticity of foreign documents, in a procedure called legalisation, for the document to be legally valid there.
 This legalisation is generally a chain of certifications, by one or more authorities of the state where the document was issued and of the destination state.
 The first authority certifies the issuer of the document, and each subsequent authority certifies the previous one, until the final certification is made by an authority of the destination state that can be recognised by the final user there.
-For example, to be accepted in Thailand, a document from the U.S. state of Maryland not issued by a government official must be certified by a notary public, who must then be certified by the clerk of the circuit court in the notary's county, who must then be certified by the Maryland Secretary of State, who must then be certified by the U.S. Department of State, which must finally be certified by the Embassy of Thailand in the United States.
+For example, to be accepted in Egypt, a document from the U.S. state of Maryland not issued by a government official must be certified by a notary public, who must then be certified by the clerk of the circuit court in the notary's county, who must then be certified by the Maryland Secretary of State, who must then be certified by the U.S. Department of State, which must finally be certified by the Embassy of Egypt in the United States.

 In many cases, the legalisation procedure is simplified or exempted altogether.
 For example, some states have agreements eliminating the legalisation requirement for certain documents issued by each other, such as between Argentina and Italy, between Brazil and France, between parties of the Convention on the Issue of Multilingual Extracts from Civil Status Records, and between parties of the Convention on Legal Assistance and Legal Relations of the Commonwealth of Independent States.
 The European Union also has a regulation eliminating the legalisation requirement for certain documents of its member states to be accepted by each other.
 Some states such as Canada, Japan, South Africa, the United Kingdom and the United States generally accept documents from any state without any certification.

 The Apostille Convention, drafted by the Hague Conference on Private International Law (HCCH), is intended to simplify the legalisation procedure by replacing it with a certification called an apostille, issued by an authority designated by the state of origin.
 Ideally the apostille would be the only certification needed, but in some cases additional certifications in the state of origin may be required before the apostille is issued.
 In any case, after the apostille, no certification by the destination state is required.